 You’ll meet them in Dallas,

 In the town

 Where there is no malice.”

 Yes, those immortal lyrics are by Jack Gardner, a musician, bandleader, and an “entertainment manager” at the tony Adolphus Hotel.
-For some reason, he was chosen as the man to write a persuasive ditty that (it was hoped) would sweep the country and lure the 1916 Democratic National Convention to Dallas.
+For some reason, he was chosen as the man to write a persuasive ditty which (it was hoped) would sweep the country and lure the 1916 Democratic National Convention to Dallas.
 Sadly, the song did not set the world (nor Democratic loins) on fire, and (spoiler!)
 St. Louis got the convention.

-As we see here, the mayor-approved city-jingle was issued with sheet music cover art by Dallas Morning News cartoonist John Knott and a great background photo of downtown, with the Adolphus and Busch Building (now the Kirby Building) featured prominently.
+As we see above, the mayor-approved city-jingle was issued with sheet music cover art by Dallas Morning News cartoonist John Knott and a great background photo of downtown, with the Adolphus and Busch Building (now the Kirby Building) featured prominently.

 If you’d like to wallow in the vamp-y march that IS “Meet Me in Dallas,” the sheet music has been scanned in its entirety by Baylor University here.
 You can play it and sing it in the privacy of your own home!

 If you would like to read about how the Texas Democratic Party was hoping to snag the national convention with this song, you can read about it in this article by Paula Lupkin that appeared in the Fall 2012 issue of Legacies.